What Have We Become? (album)

-What Have We Become? is a studio album by the former The Beautiful South collaborators Paul Heaton and Jacqui Abbott, which was released on 19 May 2014 through Virgin EMI Records.
+What Have We Become? is a [studio album by the former The Beautiful South collaborators Paul Heaton and Jacqui Abbott, released on 19 May 2014 through Virgin EMI Records.

-It charted at number three in the UK Albums Chart, just behind Michael Jackson's posthumous album Xscape and Coldplay's Ghost Stories at number one.
-The album was certified Gold by the British Phonographic Industry on 30 October 2015 for sales over 100,000 copies.
+It charted at number three in the UK Albums Chart.
+The album was certified gold by the British Phonographic Industry on 30 October 2015 for sales over 100,000 copies.

-The album's first single, "D.I.Y", reached number 75 on the UK Singles Chart, and was added to BBC Radio 2's playlist in April 2014.
+The album's first single, "D.I.Y", reached number 75 on the UK singles chart, and was added to BBC Radio 2's playlist in April 2014.
+The video for the single was directed by Johnny Vegas and features Heaton spray-painted silver as a living statue.

-The cover painting is by David Storey.
+The album's cover painting is by David Storey.

 Reception

 What Have We Become? received generally positive reviews from music critics.
 The album received an average score of 76/100 from 14 reviews on Metacritic, indicating "generally favorable reviews".

 In his review for AllMusic, David Jeffries wrote that, "Anyone who enjoys their pop with extra wry and some sobering awareness should love What Have We Become?, but it's the Beautiful South faithful who will rightfully gush over the release, as these antiheroes have lost none of their touch or fatalistic flair."